rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-28-watching-rancher-desktop-reconcile.md

 ---
 title: Watching Rancher Desktop reconcile
 slug: watching-rancher-desktop-reconcile
-date: "2026-07-10T12:00:00"
+date: "2026-07-28T12:00:00"
 authors: [jan]
 discussion: https://github.com/rancher-sandbox/rancher-desktop-2/discussions/PLACEHOLDER
 ---

-Rancher Desktop 2.0 has no settings screen yet, and there are no reference docs for its API either.
-But it turns out you don't really need them; you can ask `rdd` itself what you can change, and once you change something, you can watch it reshape the virtual machine, step by step, until the actual state matches what you asked for.
+Rancher Desktop 2.0's settings screen covers a handful of fields, and the API underneath it has no reference docs.
+But you don't really need them; you can ask `rdd` itself what you can change, and once you change something, you can watch it reshape the virtual machine, step by step, until the actual state matches what you asked for.

 <!-- truncate -->